What is the origin of the Boston Area Sustainability Group (BASG)?

 Your fees help us to cover the cost of the online event platform, media storage for the event archive, and marketing/outreach.
 All organizers are strictly volunteer and are not paid by BASG.

 How can I learn about upcoming events?

-Upcoming events are announced on this website under Current Event as well as on the BASG LinkedIn Group and Facebook page.
-You can also asked to be added to our mailing list to receive notice via our Eventbrite registration platform.
+Upcoming events are announced on this website under Current Event as well as on the BASG LinkedIn Group.
+Join our mailing list to hear about upcoming events and follow us on Eventbrite.